Night Moves (Marilyn Martin song): Music video

 The song's music video was directed by Jim Yukich and produced by Paul Flattery, both of whom had previously worked with Martin on the video for "Separate Lives".
 The video for "Night Moves" received heavy rotation on MTV, and peaked at No. 9 on the Cash Box Top 30 Music Videos chart in April 1986.

+The video shows Martin singing in various scenes while killing men during dates in the main story.
+Later in the story, young boys playing a football encounter a basement filled with her dead victims hanging and mummified, including a few of which reported missing to and then discovered by the police.
+In the end, Martin, wearing her sunglasses and hooded coat, walks on daylight away from the apartment building, whose main entrance is blocked for investigation and crowded by bystanders.

-Martin said of the video in a 1986 interview with the New York Daily News, "I love the video.
+Martin said of the video in a 1986 interview with the New York Daily News: I love the video.
 It's based on one of my favorite movies, The Hunger.
 I've always loved scary movies... and it's tough for a girl to be shocking in videos.
 Michael Jackson can become a werewolf, but girls don't.
 I even got to put in a few suggestions of my own, like the scene where I tilt a head so I can bite the neck.
-I thought that was necessary to show I was just a vampire, not a mass murderer."
+I thought that was necessary to show I was just a vampire, not a mass murderer.

 In addition to the video, Martin performed "Night Moves" on American Bandstand, which was broadcast on March 29, 1986.
 She also performed the song on the Dutch TopPop.

 Critical reception

 On its release, Billboard described the song as a "two-fisted rocker" which "could easily pass for a leaf from the Benatar songbook".
 Jan DeKnock of the Chicago Tribune wrote, "On 'Night Moves', Martin displays another side to her voice, showing enough rock power to rival Pat Benatar (their high notes sound eerily alike)."
 Music & Media picked the song as one of their "records of the week" during February 1986 and described it as "a very strong AOR-based song that could do very well in Europe".
 They added, "The single is definitely not a continuation of the sound on 'Separate Lives'.
 [It] features a vocal cross section between Pat Benatar and Olivia Newton-John".

-Jim Schembri of The Age described the song as "a prim, catchy atmosphere piece about sex".
-He added, "The slightly bizarre bent of the lyrics are given free reign in the terrific [video] which is an economy sized thriller with a wonderfully gruesome surprise ending."
+Paul Henderson of Kerrang! praised it as a "well-written song", noting the "great chord changes", "powerful raunchy vocal" and "guitar playing that will set a few heads nodding their appreciation".
+He considered it to be "much more inspiring" than 'Separate Lives', adding "you'd be hard-pushed to recognise it as the same voice", and concluded that it's "a forceful invitation to take a listen to the album".
+Jim Schembri of The Age described it as "a prim, catchy atmosphere piece about sex".
+He added, "The slightly bizarre bent of the lyrics are given free reign[sic] in the terrific [video] which is an economy sized thriller with a wonderfully gruesome surprise ending."